Can you make glamorous images on a tight budget? Our 17 tips will help you create stunning, affordable styled shoots your clients will love!

 #7: Buy a fake wedding cake.

 I never knew fake wedding cakes were a “thing” until I photographed a wedding where the cake was, well . . . fake.
 The multi-tiered beauty that graced the center table was all foam and fondant, while the real cake was in a sheet pan in the kitchen.
 It was genius, really, for a bride who desperately wanted the look of a fancy cake without the hefty price tag.
-You can buy your own fake wedding cake on Amazon or Etsy, for anywhere from $40 – $100.
+You can buy your own fake wedding cake on Amazon or Etsy for your wedding shoot, for anywhere from $40 – $100.

-Fake jewelry – or costume jewelry is also a great way to get some bling in your portfolio!
+Fake jewelry – or costume jewelry is also a great way to get some bling in your wedding shoot and portfolio!

 PRO TIP: Find vendors by showcasing your styled shoot galleries.

 It’s tough to find vendors for styled shoot collaborations when you’re the new photographer on the block.
 Without plentiful examples of your work, quality florists and bakers and designers hesitate to invest time and money into a styled shoot.
-But crafting your own affordable styled shoot, you create a sample session you can use to convince vendors to participate in future shoots!
+But crafting your own affordable styled shoot, you create a sample shoot you can use to convince vendors to participate in future shoot opportunities!

 #8: Choose one splurge item.